A short sale is when a home is sold for less than the amount due on the mortgage.

 A short sale in real estate is not always a pleasant transaction, but short sales have come a long way since 2006, so don't sell the concept short.
 Our present economy does not mean that short sales have gone away.
 For example, a person who bought a brand new home could die the day after closing, and the costs of an immediate sale could throw that transaction into short sale status.

 For those who have been underwater for a while or struggled with a loan modification, that's another story.
-There are many ways to lose a home but signing away ownership in a manner that destroys credit, embarrasses the family and strips an owner of dignity is one of the hardest, and that's what foreclosures tend to offer.
+There are many ways to lose a home, but signing away ownership in a manner that destroys credit is one of the hardest, and that's what foreclosures tend to offer.
 For homeowners who can no longer afford to keep mortgage payments current, there are alternatives to bankruptcy or foreclosure proceedings.
 One of those options is a short sale.

 There were a lot of short sales from 2006 to 2012, but they are not as prevalent today.
 In recent years, even sellers who are not delinquent might qualify for a short sale, which has opened many more short sale doors.
 Short sales tend to provide a dignified closure process for sellers.